Mating (novel)

 Mating (1991) is a novel by American author Norman Rush.
 It is a first-person narrative by an unnamed American anthropology graduate student in Botswana around 1980.
-It focuses on her relationship with Nelson Denoon, a controversial American social scientist who has founded an experimental matriarchal village in the Kalahari desert.
+It focuses on her relationship with Nelson Denoon, a controversial American social scientist who has founded an experimental matriarchal village in the Kalahari Desert.

 Mating won the 1991 National Book Award for Fiction.
+The novel experienced a resurgence of popularity in the 2020s.